Talos Art Foundry Ltd

 5.9 The Foundry may never use provided or Ordered patterns/moulds referred to in Article 5 for a third party, except where previous written authorisation is given by the Client.

-5.10 It is the Client’s responsibility, who remains entirely responsible for their stored patterns/moulds mentioned in this Article which he owns, to insure himself that they do not deteriorate or are not destroyed at the Foundry, renouncing all recourse against the Foundry in the event of their deterioration or destruction by any means including fire, water damage, chemical damage, malicious damage beyond the Foundry’s control or Foundry destruction.
+5.10 It is the Client’s responsibility, who remains entirely responsible for their stored patterns/moulds mentioned in this Article which he owns, to insure himself that they do not deteriorate or are not destroyed at the Foundry, renouncing all recourse against the Foundry in the event of their deterioration or destruction by any means including fire, water damage, chemical damage, malicious damage beyond the Foundry’s control or Foundry destruction or Foundry storage facility destruction.

 6. Delivery, Transfer of Risk and Property